wp-plugins/shortpixel-image-optimiser/readme.txt

 You use the API key in the ShortPixel plugin Settings (don’t forget to click Save Settings).
 The same API key can be used on multiple websites/blogs.

-= What does Bulk Optimisation mean? =
+= How does Bulk Optimisation work? =

 The Bulk option makes ShortPixel optimise all your images at once (not one by one).
 You can do this in the Media > Bulk ShortPixel section by clicking on the **Compress all your images** button.

+The batch optimisation may work slower, depending on your existing image gallery.
+Please be patient and do not close the Wordpress admin while you are rolling the Bulk Processing on your media gallery.

 = Are my images safe? =